livegnik/2way-poc-design/README.md

 * Accept network input without validation

 These concerns are handled once, consistently, by the platform.

-### Why this model exists

-Modern application architectures fail because trust is concentrated.
-Identity, permissions, data ownership, synchronization, and abuse handling are rebuilt by each application, usually on top of centralized backends that assume networks, infrastructure, and peers are mostly trustworthy.
-When those assumptions break, small bugs or breaches can quietly turn into broad access, corrupted data, or loss of control.
-The main failure 2WAY is designed to prevent is silent escalation, where local problems grow into system-wide damage.

-Existing systems also connect poorly at scale.
-As more users, devices, and applications are added, systems become either fully open or heavily siloed.
-There is no built-in way to limit reach or influence based on real relationships.
-Every connection increases the blast radius.
-2WAY uses an explicit graph to connect identities, devices, applications, and data.
-Distance in that graph matters.
-Reach, influence, and coordination can be limited by degrees of separation instead of global rules or central control, allowing systems to grow while keeping interaction efficient and bounded.

-Finally, most systems do not age well.
-Data outlives applications, applications outlive teams, and teams outlive organizations.
-Security rules, meaning, and access logic become tied to specific implementations, making reuse, migration, and interoperability brittle over time.
-2WAY separates durable structure from changing software.
-Identities, relationships, ordering, and permissions remain stable, while applications evolve or disappear.
-This allows systems to remain usable, secure, and interoperable across long time spans and changing environments.

 ## Application domains and environments